damiencrone/quallm/README.md

 ### Using a pre-existing task

-Simple tasks such as single-label classification or sentiment analysis can be performed with (and easily adapted from) pre-existing tasks[^1].
+Simple tasks such as single-label classification or sentiment analysis can be performed with (and easily adapted from) pre-existing tasks.
 In the example below, we use a relatively small local LLM (Phi-3.5), which will likely work on most consumer devices.
-In this task, we ask the LLM to classify three texts, using a pre-configured sentiment analysis task (an instance of `Task`), which returns a sentiment classification (one of five categories), along with an explanation and confidence rating.
+In this task, we ask the LLM to classify three texts, using a pre-configured sentiment analysis task (i.e., `SentimentAnalysisTask`, which is a specific type - technically a _subclass_ - of `Task`), which returns a sentiment classification (one of five categories), along with an explanation and confidence rating.

 ```python
 from quallm import LLMClient, Dataset, Predictor